Vietnam's Level 2 Field Hospital No. 6 in South Sudan has airlifted a pregnant woman with twins in critical condition.

 With accurate medical assessments, thorough preparation and coordination between the emergency teams and two flights, the patient was safely transported to a referral hospital in Juba.

-Pregnant woman in critical condition receives emergency medical treatment by continuous air ambulance - Photo: Department of Peacekeeping
+Pregnant woman in critical condition received emergency medical treatment by continuous air ambulance - Photo: Department of Peacekeeping

-This success is not only a source of pride for the medical team at Vietnam's level 2 field hospital, but also demonstrates the professional capacity and high sense of responsibility of Vietnamese medical staff when carrying out international missions.
+This success is not only a source of pride for the medical team at the Vietnam Level 2 field hospital, but also demonstrates the professional capacity and high sense of responsibility of Vietnamese medical staff when performing international missions.

 The event demonstrated the capabilities of emergency medical rescue and air medical transport and also marked the professional coordination between Vietnamese medical teams at the United Nations peacekeeping mission and units from other countries.